A tourist is a sightseer. A traveler lives with locals. ~ Robert Close

 What many people tell me keeps them back from mingling with the locals is the language barrier.
 True, it's hard to get your point of view across or eloquently speak philosophy with words you do not have.
 And true, it might take years of serious study to get to a point where others tell you, you are fluent in Spanish (and longer even until you believe it yourself).

-My advice is: When it comes to languages, think small, not big!
+My advice: When it comes to languages, think small, not big!

-Before going to the local market, translate the words on your shopping list and use them when you get there (you can read them off the paper if you wish).
+Before going to the local market, translate the words on your shopping list and use them when you get there.
+You can read them off the paper if you are more comfortable but this shows the shopkeepers how much you respect their culture and language.
+Then, when you return week after week, the smiles will be good medicine for Kicking the Expat Blues.

-In a restaurant, let the waiter bring both the English and Spanish menus to see what's what and then use the Spanish one to order.
+In a restaurant, let the waiter bring both the English and Spanish menus to see what's what and then use the Spanish one to orderBy.

 Use every possible opportunity to chat people up using hands and feet and big smiles and the dozen words you know.
 This is how children learn.
 This is how you learnt English.
 And quite successfully, too!